 - Damage to the esophagus.
 Inflammation can lead to scarring, narrowing and formation of excessive fibrous tissue in the lining of your esophagus.

 - Dysphagia and impaction.
-You may have difficulty swallowing (dysphagia) or have food become stuck when you swallow (impaction).
+You may have difficulty swallowing, called dysphagia.
+Or food may become stuck when you swallow.
+This is known as impaction.

 - Additional symptoms.
 You may have other symptoms, such as chest pain or stomach pain.

 There has been a significant increase in numbers of people diagnosed with eosinophilic esophagitis in the past decade.
-At first, researchers thought this was due to an increase in awareness among doctors and greater availability of tests.
+At first, researchers thought this was due to an increase in awareness among health care providers and greater availability of tests.
 However, studies now suggest that the disease is becoming increasingly common, parallel to the increase in asthma and allergies.

 The following risk factors are associated with eosinophilic esophagitis: